winglang/winglibs/budget/README.md

 *Note: ​The budget amount is in USD.*

 You get an alert when your monthly payment goes over your budget.

+## TODO

+- [ ] Filter the budget by tags.
+- [ ] Allow to perform automatic actions when the budget runs out.

 ## License